 Set removable device as the default save location: The feature lets you configure Windows 8.1 always save files to a removable drive by default.

 View SkyDrive storage space: You no longer need to open up your SkyDrive account page to view used and available space in your SkyDrive account as you can view the same right in PC Settings.

 Save files to SkyDrive account by default: When this feature is enabled, Windows 8.1 lets you save files to your SkyDrive account by default, rather than Documents folder.

 Quiet hours: You can use this feature to stop app notification during certain hours of the day.

-In addition to above mentioned features, there are a couple of features designed specially for business people.
+In addition to above-mentioned features, there are a couple of features designed especially for business people.
 Do let us know which is your favorite Windows 8.1 feature in comments.